Study and Examination Rules

 4. any recording or propagation of the test or examination content.

-(6) The student is obliged to comply with the principles set out in the Code of Ethics of the Prague University of Economics and Business.
+(6) A student is obliged to act honestly and fairly in their studies and to comply with the internal regulations of the Prague University of Economics and Business and its faculties.

 Article 6